-There are policies that are effectively implemented.
+There are policies but there are some deficiencies in their implementation.

 5.9 - Integration of heritage into comprehensive / larger scale planning programmes

 There are policies that are effectively implemented.

 6. Status of Services for Protection, Conservation and Presentation

 6.1 - To what degree do the principal agencies / institutions responsible for cultural and natural heritage cooperate in the identification, conservation, protection and presentation of this heritage?